11 of the Best Outdoor Water Parks in the US

 Hurricane Harbor at Six Flags New England keeps everyone entertained with thrilling water rides.

-Hurricane Harbor at Six Flags New England—Agawam, Massachusetts
+11. Hurricane Harbor at Six Flags New England — Agawam, MA

 This park is full of fun play structures for kids, including Hook’s Lagoon, a wooden tree house with plenty of sprayers, water cannons, and a huge tipping bucket for a full body soaking.
 Families can also enjoy the 500,000-gallon Commotion Ocean wave pool and Adventure River lazy river, or seek out the gentler wave pool and lazy river inside Splash Island.
 For something different, try Typhoon.
 The hybrid roller coaster and water slide attraction takes riders on an up-and-down adventure aided by water jets and conveyor belts.
 For additional water adventures, check out our New England Water Parks Guide.